Frank Bruno: Media appearances and non-boxing interests

 Bruno's image was enhanced by his relationship with the BBC boxing commentator Harry Carpenter, from which, in their many interviews, his most-quoted phrase, "Know what I mean, Harry?" originated.
 He appeared on Comic Relief programmes in the early 1980s and made frequent appearances thereafter on television and on stage (in pantomime).

+In 1985 Bruno lent his name to the home computer game Frank Bruno's Boxing for the ZX Spectrum, Commodore 64 and Amstrad CPC.
+Released by Elite Systems, it was an unofficial clone of Nintendo's arcade game Super Punch-Out!!.
+The game was later re-released as Frank Bruno's World Championship Boxing to coincide with the first Bruno-Tyson title fight.

 In 1991, he opened "The Ultimate" at Lightwater Valley, which was, at the time, the longest roller coaster in the world.
 In 1995, the year of his world championship, he released a cover version of "Eye of the Tiger".
 It reached No. 28 in the UK charts.
 In 1999, he featured on the celebrity special in the second season of Fort Boyard.

 In January 2001, prior to that year's general election, Bruno announced that he wanted to stand as the Conservative candidate for the Conservative seat of Brentwood and Ongar against the independent Member of Parliament, Martin Bell.
 His proposed slogan was "Don't be a plank, vote for Frank!"
 However, this idea was quickly dismissed by Conservative Central Office.
 In 2006, he was one of a number of celebrities including Sir Geoff Hurst and Bill Pertwee, who recorded the World Cup song, "Who Do You Think You Are Kidding Jurgen Klinsmann?".